OpenFeis/openfeis-server/README.md

    - **Pay at Door** — Reserve your spot and pay at check-in on feis day

 > **Tip:** Dancer profiles are saved to your account!
 When registering for future feiseanna, you can simply select your saved dancers instead of re-entering their information.

+> **Tip:** The per-dance level settings are remembered, so if your dancer advances in one dance but not others, you can set each level appropriately.

 ### For Judges: Scoring a Round